Renewable energy in Honduras: Legal and policy framework

-Current use and potential

-Hydropower

-Currently, 33 percent (502 MW) of the installed capacity of the national interconnected system is hydro plants.
+Energy sources

+In 2022, Honduras' energy mix was dominated by oil, constituting 54.9% of the total energy supply, followed by biofuels and waste at 32.2%.
+Modern renewables like hydro, solar, and wind, excluding traditional biomass practices like burning wood or agricultural residues, accounted for 12.9%.

+Hydro

+In 2024, the country had 849 MW of installed capacity in hydro power.
 There has been an intensive use of small- and medium-scale hydro energy, with 14 out of 16 existing hydro plants with capacity below 30 MW.
 Two large plants (El Cajón Dam (Honduras) and Rio Lindo) account, however, for more than 70% of the total capacity.

 In Honduras, there is a large potential for electricity generation based on hydropower.
 In 2003 then President Ricardo Maduro put in place a Special Commission for the Development of Hydroelectric Projects.

 There are 16 new hydro projects that are expected to be commissioned before 2011, with an overall capacity of 206.5 MW.
 The two largest projects are the Cangrejal and Patuca 3.
 There are also other large hydropower project that are not included in the power expansion plan.
 These large projects have attracted some criticism.
 Some of the most prominent projects are: